-Below is how to build the studwork for an L shaped bath panel.
+Below is how to build the timber stud-work frame for an L shaped bath panel.
 If a bath isn't fitted between two walls a bath end panel is needed too.

-When fitting out bathrooms I now always screw and gripfill a timber batten to the walls with a couple of props down to the floor for the baths edge to sit on.
+When fitting out bathrooms I now always screw and Gripfill a timber batten to the walls with a couple of props down to the floor for the baths edge to sit on.
 Plastic baths especially can 'flex' and even drop a bit when they're full of water and a person too!
-Get the plumber to fill it with water and pump silicone all the way around to stick it to the wall.
-That way it's definately sealed and after the tiling a small bead can be applied to seal between the bath and tile.
+Ideally the plumber will fill it with water and pump silicone all the way around to stick it to the wall.
+That way it is definitely sealed and after the tiling a small bead can be applied to seal between the bath and tile.

-In my bathroom the skirting runs continuously around the room, and across the bath panel.
-This creates a problem when making it removeable, because the skirting needs to be scribed in or into at the ends.
+In my bathroom the skirting runs continuously around the room and across the bath panel.
+This creates a problem when making it removable, because the skirting needs to be scribed either in or into at the ends.

-So when I'm making a bath panel in a bathroom with skirting boards rather than plying the panel and then skirting it, I fit the skirting first, but with a strip of ply (or whatever the sheet material is I'm using) behind it that finishes about 6mm below the top edge of the skirting board.
+So when I'm making a bath panel in a bathroom with skirting boards rather than first plying the panel and then skirting it, I fit the skirting first, but with a strip of plywood (or whatever the sheet material is I'm using) behind it that finishes about 6mm below the top edge of the skirting board.

-This creates a groove for the panel to sit down into and then it just needs screwing to the top of the framework built along the bath.
+This creates a small groove for the bath panel to sit down into and then it just needs screwing to the top of the framework built along the bath.
 Once painted, I put a silicone seal all the way around stopping any water getting through.

 If it needs to be accessed later, all I need to do is run a knife around the edge to break the silicone seal and unscrew the top.

-I realise that it looks like a stupid design that will catch water, but if you do a good job and it's a tight fit then it's fine.
-And the silicone ensures nothing gets down in between.
+I realise that it looks like a stupid design that will catch water, but if you do a good job and it's a tight fit then it is honestly fine.
+And the silicone seal ensures nothing gets down in between.